grafana/grafana/docs/sources/panels/transformations/types-options.md

 | 2020-07-07 11:34:20 | Server A | EU         | 1     |
 | 2020-07-07 11:34:20 | Server B | EU         | 2     |

-In "Rows" mode, the result will contain a table for each series and show each label value like this:
+In "Rows" mode, the result has a table for each series and show each label value like this:

 | label      | value    |
 | ---------- | -------- |